DanCCroft/LSC-Serial-Parser/README.md

 ### Design Approach

-- SAMPLE data is parsed and reconstructed into structured JSON
+- SAMPLE data is parsed and reconstructed into structured records
-- SNC data is identified and preserved as a text report
+- SNC data is preserved as a formatted report with minimal presentation formatting

+SNC output is not modified in content.
+A simple header and spacing between sections is added to improve readability of the resulting text report.

-This minimizes complexity while maintaining fidelity to instrument output.
+This avoid unnecessary complexity while maintaining fidelity to the instrument output.

 ## Why This Matters